 Larb Kua Salad, Minced and Dried Pan-fried (Pork, Chicken, Beef or Vegan), and mint leaves, is sprinkled with Northern spices ($7.95).
 With it are fresh ginger slices, peanuts plus glorious iceberg wedges, cucumber slices and mesclun so fresh and gorgeously green they seem to be growing on the plate.

 Chile-hot southern Thai recipes include dried curries, spiced meat and chicken dishes.
 Kua Gling (South Sea spice dried curry), for example, is pan-fried meat marinated in Southern Style spices paste with fresh galangal, Kaffir lime leaves, turmeric root,

 Unique desserts feature the exotic (longan, rambutan, taro, jackfruit, palm seed), and marvelous sticky rice, along with ever-popular fried bananas with coconut ice cream.

 Travelers and students, who know Thai food, seek us out” Alex says, pleased.
-So have prestigious publications, including Gourmet magazine, and the Thai government and Thailand Food Institute with a Select Award of excellence.
+So have prestigious publications, including Gourmet magazine, the Thai government and the Thailand Food Institute with a Select Award of excellence.